On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: When every finite covering is canonical: splinters

 Comparing the finite and canonical topologies suggests the following notion\footnote{the notion/name of ``splinter" goes back to \cite{FMa} (Theorem \ref{T1} was already known when $k$ is a field).
 It is closely related to the notion of ideally integrally closed domains studied in \cite[\S 2]{H1}.}:

-\begin{definition} {{ An affine Noetherian $k$-scheme $X= \Spec \, R$ is called a \emph{splinter} if every finite covering (equivalently, any covering for the finite topology) is a canonical covering. }} \end{definition} By Proposition \ref{P:2}, this means that {\it every faithful finite $R$-algebra splits as an $R$-module}.
+\begin{definition} {{ An affine Noetherian $k$-scheme $X= \Spec \, R$ is called a \emph{splinter} if every finite covering (equivalently, any covering for the finite topology) is a canonical covering. }} \end{definition} By Proposition \ref{P:2}, this means that {\it every faithful finite $R$-algebra splits as an $R$-module} (one can even replace ``finite" by ``integral" because filtered colimits of pure ring maps are pure).

 According to Theorem \ref{T1}, any {\it regular} $X$ is a splinter.
 One may reinterpret the theory of splinters as the discussion of the (non-)optimality of this result: namely, beyond regular schemes, which (affine Noetherian) schemes are splinters?